 Theater organs were and still are, considered technological marvels.
 There is the console, pipes, thousands of moving parts, miles of electric wiring, and an enormous amount of pressurized air paths.
 At the Fox Tucson Theatre, the pipe chambers (3000 pipes) are behind the walls on both sides of the stage.
-Dollinger’s donated organ console–the part of the organ where the organist sits and plays the keyboard, stops, and peddles–will be positioned on an under-stage hydraulic lift (built in 2005 during the theater restoration).
-The organ is being restored by renowned restoration expert and President/Founder of Pipe Organ Artisans of Arizona, Inc., Grahame Davis.
+Dollinger’s donated organ console–the part of the organ where the organist sits and plays the keyboard, stops, and pedals–is positioned on an under-stage hydraulic lift (built in 2005 during the theater restoration).